PostHog/posthog.com/contents/docs/tutorials/taxonomy-acquisition.md

 !> All of the following should be plotted as a time series.
 That means you can understand which metric moved, causing another metric to move.

-You need to define these events within your product, and to push them to PostHog.
-For example, "traffic" may mean people visiting your website, visiting an individual landing page and so on.
+You need to define these events within your product, and push them to PostHog.
+For example, "traffic" may mean people visiting your website, visiting an individual landing page, and so on.
 Or show both if either could be relevant.

 - _Acquisition dashboard:_ [User acqusition](#user-acquisition) over time (this should be placed alongside Activation, Retention, Referral and Revenue - tutorials for those to come another time).
   - _Deep dive: Acquisition dashboard:_ [Users - traffic](#users--traffic)